Prospects for $B_c^+$ and $B^+\to \tau^+ \nu_\tau$ at FCC-ee: Analysis

-All experimental predictions shown in previous sections are based on an expected nominal FCC-ee $Z$-pole dataset of 150~ab$^{-1}$, containing~$5\times10^{12}$ $Z$~bosons.
-Similar predictions can be made with alternative sample sizes in order to estimate the experimental precision with different FCC operation schedules or with partial data at earlier stages of data-taking.
-The uncertainties evaluated in Sec.~\ref{sec:scenarios} are purely statistical uncertainties, which scale inversely with the square root of the sample size $1/\sqrt{N_Z}$.
-Therefore predictions on the experimental precision, assuming the same analysis strategy, can be extracted with simple calculations.
-For example, in a case with a dataset of 30~ab$^{-1}$~($N_{Z} = 1\times10^{12}$), the expected precision in the idealistic (pessimistic) scenario is $3.8\%$~($5.7\%$) for the~$\BcTauNu$ signal, and~$4.3\%$~($8.9\%$) for the~$\BTauNu$ signal.
+All experimental predictions shown in previous sections are based on an expected nominal FCC-ee $Z$-pole dataset of 180~ab$^{-1}$, containing~$6\times10^{12}$ $Z$~bosons.
+Note that the nominal luminosity is updated since the previous work on the $\BcTauNu$ decay~\cite{Amhis_2021}.
+This change of expected luminosity leads to a marginal improvement of the experimental precision, while the main improvement of the $\BcTauNu$ precision comparing to the previous work comes from the updated categorisation strategy.
+In this paper we only provide results based on $6\times10^{12}$ $Z$~bosons, while similar predictions on experimental sensitivities with different sample sizes, in case of further changes of the FCC design or operation schedule, can be inferred with simple calculations.
+The uncertainties evaluated in Sec.~\ref{sec:scenarios} are purely statistical uncertainties, which scale inversely with the square root of the sample size, $\propto 1/\sqrt{N_Z}$.
+Therefore predictions on the experimental precision, assuming the same analysis strategy, can be calculated by scaling the numbers provided by Sec.~\ref{sec:scenarios}.

 \FloatBarrier